Quick start for using an existing environment to validate your legacy web client app with Unified Interface

 Validate your new app

-The current version of Common Data Service and model-driven apps in Dynamics 365 still include several deprecated features.
+The current version of Microsoft Dataverse and customer engagement apps (Dynamics 365 Sales, Dynamics 365 Customer Service, Dynamics 365 Field Service, Dynamics 365 Marketing, and Dynamics 365 Project Service Automation) still include several deprecated features.
 You should review your application for any deprecated features and replace as necessary with new capabilities.
 More information: Important changes (deprecations) coming

 The Power Apps Checker tool assists in quality checking of your solution's components.
 More information: Use solution checker to validate your model-driven apps in Power Apps